 When it comes to opalized wood and petrified wood, the Horse Heaven Hills in Central Washington is a must!
 Here, the abundance of these specimens is overwhelming.

 The rivers and streams here are also very popular when it comes to gold panning; however, you can also find chalcopyrite and galena if you are lucky.

 In Cowlitz County, in the southwest of Washington, there is a city named Kalama.
 The areas around this city are abundant in specimens that are sure of interest to rockhounds.
-Here you can find agates (fortification agate), carnelian, chalcedony, beautiful and big geodes (amethyst geodes).
+Here you can find agates (fortification agate), carnelian, chalcedony, and beautiful and big geodes (amethyst geodes).

 Part of the largest river in the Pacific Northwest region of North America, the Columbia River, runs through Washington, and some locations near it are great for collectors!